Police at a loss after medical marijuana dispensary found permitted too close to Moore public school

 MOORE, Okla. - As new medical marijuana dispensaries continue to pop up around the state, one appears to have slipped through the cracks, and wound up closer to a school than allowed.
 Now police have gotten complaints, but they're struggling to figure out who will enforce the law.

-"The school is literally across the street diagonal from the dispensary
+"The school is literally across the street diagonal from the dispensary," said Sgt.
+Jeremy Lewis with the Moore Police Department.

-Sgt.
-Jeremy Lewis with the Moore Police Department said his department was recently notified about the proximity between Ivy League Cannabis on 4th Street, and Vista Academy, an alternative school.
+Lewis said his department was recently notified about the proximity between Ivy League Cannabis on 4th Street, and Vista Academy, an alternative school.
 The state of Oklahoma requires dispensaries to be 1,000-feet from schools.
 This one, though, is a little closer than that.

 "Five to six-hundred-foot," Sgt.
 Lewis said.
 The two complaints they've gotten came from a school employee, and a Moore Public Schools parent.